-CITE
+Source: Godenau, Dirk and Vicente Manuel Zapata Hernández, “El Caso de Islas Canarias (España): Región de tránsito entre África y Europa, ” Revista Política y Sociedad, June 2008.

 Solving the “Cayuco Crisis”

 The cayuco crisis was resolved with the coordinated action of multiple levels of governments and assistance from NGOs.
 The institutional framework that structures the governance of migration policy in Spain includes both the national and regional levels of government.
-The national government, under the Spanish Ministry of the Interior, handles security, detention of migrants in the high seas, identification, possible repatriation and the management of retention centers (CITATION)(Frontex, 2017) The Ministry of Employment and Social Security is in charge of implementing migration policy and integration of the migrants in Spanish society (Global Detention Project, 2016).
+The national government, under the Spanish Ministry off the Interior, handles security, detention of migrants in the high seas, identification, possible repatriation and the management of retention centers (Frontex, 2017) The Ministry of Employment and Social Security is in charge of implementing migration policy and integration of the migrants in Spanish society (Global Detention Project, 2016).
 The regional level of government, or the Autonomous Community, is responsible for unaccompanied minors, whereas the integration of migrants into Canary society belongs to the municipality, the lowest level of government.

 As the number of migrants increased, the regional government asked the Spanish state for assistance.
 Some scholars of MLG suggest that often times regional governments circumvent the state and interact directly with the EU (Hooghe and Marks, 2001), but in this instance the state intervened at the request of the Autonomous Community and sought assistance at the EU level.
-On May 21st 2006, in the midst of the cayuco crisis, the Canary (regional) Government requested the Spanish government to "armor the coast" and in response Spain called for an emergency fund from the European Union.
+On May 21st 2006, in the midst of the cayuco crisis, the Canary (regional) Government requested the Spanish government to "armor the coast" and in response Spain called for an emergency fund from the European Union (El Mundo Agencias, 2006).
 The next day, the Vice-President of Spain, María Teresa Fernández de la Vega, traveled to Brussels to ask for help in controlling illegal immigration and securing Spain’s southern border.

 The EU’s response, however, was slow and member states such as Germany and the Netherlands blamed the surge in irregular migrants on Spain’s poor management of their borders in 2005, whereby 600,000 irregular migrants were allowed to enter (Monar, 2007).
 Spain argued that migrants were coming from Francophone African countries trying to reach France (Monar, 2007).
 Spain ended up receiving support from Italy, which was experiencing similar problems.
 Tensions and the lack of support from other member states highlights the North-South divide regarding migration policy and the heavier pressures southern European countries feel due to their geographic proximity to Africa, as well as their practices of ‘regularizing’ irregular migrants, which becomes a pull-factor for migrants (Monar, 2007).